magento/devdocs/guides/v2.2/coding-standards/technical-guidelines.md

 * `void`

 6.4.3.2.
 Service contracts SHOULD support batch data processing.
 For example, an entity persisting method SHOULD accept an array of entities to persist instead of a single entity.
-Customizations via plugins SHOULD be adjusted respectively.
+Customizations implemented through plugins SHOULD be adjusted respectively.

 6.4.3.3.
 Batch retrieval operations MUST accept `SearchCriteriaInterface` and return `SearchResultInterface` to support pagination.

 6.4.3.4.
-Batch operations that modify state MUST accept an array of entities and return a response object which contains:
+Batch operations that modify state MUST accept an array of entities and return a response object that contains:

 * An array of successfully processed items